The unrestricted virtual braid groups $UVB_n$

 From \cite{kordek2019homomorphisms} and \cite{chudnovsky2020finite}, the following facts hold.

-\begin{lemma}[Kordek--Margalit, \cite{kordek2019homomorphisms}] Let $X$ be a totally symmetric set, of a group $G$, which has size $k$.
-For any homomorphism $h: G\to H$ it holds that $h(X)$ is either a singleton or a totally symmetric set of size $k$.
-In other words, $|f(X)|$ is either 1 or $|X|$. \end{lemma}
+\begin{lemma}[Kordek--Margalit, \cite{kordek2019homomorphisms}] Let $X$ be a totally symmetric set of a group $G$.
+For any homomorphism $h: G\to H$ it holds that $|h(X)|$ is equal to either 1 or $|X|$. \end{lemma}

-\begin{proposition}[Chudnovsky, Kordek, Li, Partin, \cite{chudnovsky2020finite}] Suppose that $X$ is a totally symmetric set of a group $G$, with size $|X|=k$, whose elements have finite order.
-Then it follows that $|G|\geq 2^{k-1}k!$. \end{proposition}
+\begin{proposition}[Chudnovsky, Kordek, Li, Partin, \cite{chudnovsky2020finite}] Suppose that $X$ is a totally symmetric set of a group $G$ with $|X|=k$.
+If the elements of $X$ have finite order, then $|G|\geq 2^{k-1}k!$. \end{proposition}

-\begin{remark} Note that all elements of a totally symmetric set, $X$, are conjugate to each other, and thus every element of $X$ has the same order.
+\begin{remark} Note that all elements of a totally symmetric set $X$ are conjugate to each other, and thus every element of $X$ has the same order.
 In particular, if one element of $X$ has finite order $p$, then every other element of $X$ has also order $p$.
-Thus, Proposition \ref{pr1.4} can be restated in the following way: Let $h:G\to H$ be a group homomorphism from $G$ to a finite group $H$.
-Suppose that $X$ is a totally symmetric set of $G$ with size $|X|$, then $|h(G)|\geq 2^{|X|-1}|X|!$.
+Thus, Proposition \ref{pr1.4} can be restated in the following way: Let $G$ be any group and $H$ a finite one.
+Suppose that $X$ is a totally symmetric set of $G$.
+For any non-trivial homomorphism $h:G\to H$ it holds that $|h(G)|\geq 2^{|X|-1}|X|!$.
 From Lemma \ref{KM} we know that either $|h(X)|=|X|$ or $|h(X)|=1$.
-Thus, the equivalence between these two statements comes from the fact that, for any finitely generated Abelian group $S$, then $S$ is a torsion group if and only if the group $S$ is a finite group.
+Thus, the equivalence between these two statements comes from the fact that for any finitely generated Abelian group $S$, then $S$ is a torsion group if and only if the group $S$ is a finite group.

 \end{remark}